Skip Navigation

 (“Is anyone better off?”)

-• Number of child and family-serving systems and sectors (e.g., education, child welfare, juvenile justice) that adopt trauma-informed practices, influenced by healthcare exemplars.
+• Number of child and family-serving systems and sector partnered with Title V (e.g., education, child welfare, juvenile services) that adopt trauma-informed practices, influenced by healthcare exemplars.
 (Shows the cross-sector impact and alignment)

-• Number of communities and localities that achieve trauma-informed designation or certification, with healthcare as a key pillar.
+• Number of communities and localities partnered with Title V that achieve trauma-informed designation or certification, with healthcare as a key pillar.
 (Indicates the collective impact and population-level change)

 Quadrant 4: